pachyderm/docs-content/2.3.x/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 operations added to the subsequent transactions are not executed until all the nested transactions and the main transaction are finished.

-Pachyderm does not support such behavior.
-Instead, when you open a transaction, the transaction ID is written to the Pachyderm configuration file.
-If you begin another transaction while the first one is open, Pachyderm returns an error.
+{{%productName%}} does not support such behavior.
+Instead, when you open a transaction, the transaction ID is written to the {{%productName%}} configuration file.
+If you begin another transaction while the first one is open, {{%productName%}}
+returns an error.

-Every time you add a command to a transaction, Pachyderm creates a blueprint of the commit and verifies that the command is valid.
+Every time you add a command to a transaction,
+{{%productName%}} creates a blueprint of the commit and verifies that the command is valid.
 However, one transaction can invalidate another.
 In this case, a transaction that is closed first takes precedence over the other.
 For example, if two transactions create a repository